hashicorp/terraform-provider-aws/website/docs/cdktf/typescript/r/sagemaker_endpoint.html.markdown

 * `maximumExecutionTimeoutInSeconds` - (Optional) Maximum execution timeout for the deployment.
 Note that the timeout value should be larger than the total waiting time specified in `terminationWaitInSeconds` and `waitIntervalInSeconds`.
 Valid values are between `600` and `14400`.
 * `terminationWaitInSeconds` - (Optional) Additional waiting time in seconds after the completion of an endpoint deployment before terminating the old endpoint fleet.
 Default is `0`.
 Valid values are between `0` and `3600`.

+#### Rolling Update Policy

+* `maximumBatchSize` - (Required) Batch size for each rolling step to provision capacity and turn on traffic on the new endpoint fleet, and terminate capacity on the old endpoint fleet.
+Value must be between 5% to 50% of the variant's total instance count.
+See [Maximum Batch Size](#maximum-batch-size).
+* `maximumExecutionTimeoutInSeconds` - (Optional) The time limit for the total deployment.
+Exceeding this limit causes a timeout.
+Valid values are between `600` and `14400`.
+* `rollbackMaximumBatchSize` - (Optional) Batch size for rollback to the old endpoint fleet.
+Each rolling step to provision capacity and turn on traffic on the old endpoint fleet, and terminate capacity on the new endpoint fleet.
+If this field is absent, the default value will be set to 100% of total capacity which means to bring up the whole capacity of the old fleet at once during rollback.
+See [Rollback Maximum Batch Size](#rollback-maximum-batch-size).
+* `waitIntervalInSeconds` - (Required) The length of the baking period, during which SageMaker monitors alarms for each batch on the new fleet.
+Valid values are between `0` and `3600`.

 ##### Traffic Routing Configuration

 * `type` - (Required) Traffic routing strategy type.
 Valid values are: `allAtOnce`, `canary`, and `linear`.
 * `waitIntervalInSeconds` - (Required) The waiting time (in seconds) between incremental steps to turn on traffic on the new endpoint fleet.
 Valid values are between `0` and `3600`.
 * `canarySize` - (Optional) Batch size for the first step to turn on traffic on the new endpoint fleet.
 Value must be less than or equal to 50% of the variant's total instance count.
 See [Canary Size](#canary-size).
 * `linearStepSize` - (Optional) Batch size for each step to turn on traffic on the new endpoint fleet.
 Value must be 10-50% of the variant's total instance count.
 See [Linear Step Size](#linear-step-size).

+###### Maximum Batch Size

+* `type` - (Required) Specifies the endpoint capacity type.
+Valid values are: `instanceCount`, or `capacityPercent`.
+* `value` - (Required) Defines the capacity size, either as a number of instances or a capacity percentage.

+###### Rollback Maximum Batch Size

+* `type` - (Required) Specifies the endpoint capacity type.
+Valid values are: `instanceCount`, or `capacityPercent`.
+* `value` - (Required) Defines the capacity size, either as a number of instances or a capacity percentage.

 ###### Canary Size